alinurzaman/golang-unit-test/README.md

 - `t.Run("Sub Test Name", func(t *testing.T){})`
 - `go test -run TestFunctionName/SubTestName` (run only specific sub test in a function)
 - `go test -run /SubTestName` (run all sub test with prefix)

+## WHY USE TABLE TEST

+- To simplify when we use many data.
+- Use struct to implement table test.